Stop complicating everything! Christianity is easy, we are only obligated to follow one law, the law of Christ!

 Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.

 And the second is like unto it, Thou shalt love thy neighbour as thyself.

 On these two commandments hang all the law and the prophets.

 This is your calling in Jesus Christ.
 This is what you are created for and what God has prepared beforehand for you.
-The ways that God has predestined are not what partner you will have, which people you will meet or which education you get etc. God’s plan is that no matter the choices that you make, there will always be people on your path in which you can do good to, and in these moments show God’s good works.
+The ways that God has predestined are not what partner you will have, which people you will meet every day or which education you get etc. God’s plan is that no matter the choices that you make, there will always be people on your path in which you can do good to, and in these moments show God’s good works.